mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments.md

 ### 6.2 Enabling Custom Services

-The Technical Contact can only see services which have been licensed for their company.
+The Technical Contact can only see services that have been licensed for their company.
 If the Technical Contact cannot enable the service, this means that it has previously been licensed but the license has expired.

 Team members who have the Deploy, Publish, and Monitor permission can see which services are enabled or disabled.

 Once a service has been enabled for an app, Technical Contacts can selectively enable it for each [environment](/developerportal/deploy/environments-details/#services).

 ## 7 Read More

 * [Deploy and Manage](/developerportal/deploy/)
 * [Environment Details](/developerportal/deploy/environments-details/)